 Black tea leaves are covered with flowers like lily, jasmine and hibiscus in bunches or ball shapes to make them scented.

 Infusion tea relaxes your body and promotes sleep.

-So, I hope you might be realising that tea is good and better than coffee and other beverages and you may like to have a try of it.
-Your views are welcome in the comments section below.
+I hope you might have realized by now, if not already, that tea is good and better than coffee and other beverages.
+You may like to have a try at it and confirm yourself.
+And those of you already enjoying it or whoever is giving a try to tea, are welcome to express your views and opinion in the comments section below.